maxbernard3/ALGOSUP_2022_Project_3_E/Specification/Technical Spec.md

     - Sawtooth: amplitude * float (sign (2 * pi * time * frequence/float sampleRate))
     - Square: 2 * amplitude * asin (2 * pi * time * frequence/sampleRate) / pi

+The empty waveform could be also useful for creating some combinations:
+    -Empty: 0.

 #### Generate a sound file

 To generate a sound file, we need to convert the original wave to a byte array.
+So, before generating our sound file, we have to create a function, which does it.
+Then, we have to create a second function, which convert an array of bytes to a type stream, that can then be iread by the console.

 ### Save Waveforms